The Parable of the Sower Revisited - prayer coach

 Our Enemy Understands This Parable

-What we often miss is that our enemy uses this principle to feed his own seeds into our lives.
-He knows if he can get his seed into our soil, then we will start to manifest his kingdom instead of God’s.
-He is not content with removing God’s seeds, but he is also adding his own into our fields.
+What often eludes our attention is that our enemy leverages this principle to plant his own seeds within our lives.
+He knows that if he can infiltrate our soil, his kingdom will begin to overshadow God’s kingdom.
+Merely removing God’s seeds doesn’t satisfy him; he strives to introduce his own destructive seeds into our fields.

 The Seed In This Parable Are Thoughts